 Service Level Management in the NOC

 Most ITIL-aligned NOCs utilize SLM for establishing, monitoring, and reporting on the standard service levels expected of basically any NOC.
-These include response times, average and maximum hold times for calls, notification and escalation times, and troubleshooting windows.
+These include response times, average and maximum call hold times, notification and escalation times, and troubleshooting windows.

 An Advanced Approach to NOC Service Level Management